-AG's past focus has been project level assurance reviews, with the time required for these determining how much time is available to look at those stemic issues seen to be occurring across the TfL portfolio.
+IIPAG's past focus has been project level assurance reviews, with the time required for these determining how much time is available to look at those systemic issues seen to be occurring across the TfL portfolio.
 When considering how to allocate resource between areas of work, IIPAG should consider how to make best use of the outputs from other assurers and where they might add most value.
-Specifically, as the second line strengthens with the first and second line assurance processes and cross-cutting strategic and systemic issues.
+Specifically, as the second line strengthens we might expect IIPAG to step back from project level work to focus on assuring the first and second line assurance processes and cross-cutting strategic and systemic issues.